 While some of these forms of content are typically free, many people are willing to pay for them if what you offer is significantly higher quality or exclusive.

-For example, there are plenty of free newsletters available, yet many people are willing to pay $299 for The Hustle’s premium newsletter.
+For example, there are plenty of free newsletters available, yet many people are willing to pay for premium newsletters.